 The overview should provide a brief explanation (quantitative and qualitative) of the following:

-OM&A levels for the test year(s)
+OM&A levels for the test year(s).

+How the transmitter develops its OM&A budget (e.g., zero based budgeting, inflationary increase or some combination), and the transmitter’s internal approval process.

-Associated cost drivers and significant changes that have occurred relative to historical and bridge years
+Associated cost drivers and significant changes that have occurred relative to historical and bridge years.

-Overall trends in costs
+Overall trends in costs, and relevant metrics such as OM&A per customer and OM&A per kilometre of transmission line (and its components), for the historical, bridge and test years, as discussed above.

-Business environment changes
+Business environment changes.

 Any cost benchmarking studies (internal and external) or utility cost comparisons conducted by or for the applicant.
-This requirement is mandatory for Custom IR applications.

-For applicants filing a Custom IR or Revenue Cap application, a description of the continuous improvement or efficiency gains that will be achieved over the term, and the means by which those gains and savings will be achieved and the benefits assured for customers.
+For applicants filing a Custom IR or Revenue Cap IR application, a description of the continuous improvement or efficiency gains that will be achieved over the term, and the means by which those gains and savings will be achieved and the benefits assured for customers.

-Inflation rate assumed: Each year the OEB will determine an inflation factor that applies to electricity distributors for Incentive Rate Setting (IRM) applications.
+Inflation rate assumed: each year the OEB will determine a sector-specific inflation factor that applies to transmitters.
 If the transmitter has used an inflation factor different than this in forecasting its costs, it should provide a full explanation as to why the proposed inflation factor is more appropriate.

 Summary and Cost Driver Tables